All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Exercise (When You Can)

 Two to three sessions of strength training per week is ideal.
-This does not need to be an hour at the gym.
+This doesn't need to be an hour at the gym.
 A 20 to 30 minute home workout with dumbbells or resistance bands protects muscle mass and boosts your resting metabolic rate.
 Walking 7,000 to 10,000 steps daily (including intentional walks) further improves outcomes.

 Frequently Asked Questions